FREE TRIAL UPGRADE!

 Non-competes are not for all organizations

 If the company decides that a non-compete is necessary, they should work with an attorney to draft an agreement that will hold up in court.
-Non-competes can work to protect an organization’s interests, but only if they’re carefully set in a way that satisfies applicable state requirements.
+Non-competes can work to protect an organization’s interests, but only if they’re carefully set in a way that satisfies applicable state and federal requirements.